 Admissions Blog: Part 2 of Advice from our 2018 Admissions Reps

-Alison Green and Michael Elfassy are 3rd-year medical students at the University of Toronto.
-In their 2nd year, they were selected as the student representatives for the MD Program Admissions Committee.
-Their responsibilities included contributing to and voting on admissions policies, evaluating applicant files, acting as ambassadors for the Program by giving presentations and speaking to prospective applicants, coordinating interview days, creating the 2018 admissions video and much more!
+Dion Diep and Heta Joshi are 2nd year medical students at the University of Toronto and were selected as the student representatives for the MD Program Admissions Committee.
+Their responsibilities included contributing to and voting on admissions policies, evaluating applicant files, acting as ambassadors for the Program by giving presentations and speaking to prospective applicants, coordinating interview days and much more!
 They took a break out of their busy schedules to chat with the admissions team about their path to medical school, and their experiences since.

-Please note that this is Part 2 of our interview with Alison and Michael.
+Note: this is Part 2 of our interview with Dion and Heta.
 Find part one here!

 You went through the application cycle both as applicants, and now as admissions reps – which gives you an interesting perspective on the process.
 Is there anything you know about the process now, that you wish you knew when you were an applicant?

 As a former applicant, I was uncertain how the MD admissions policies were formed and for what purposes they served.
 They seemed arbitrary.
 However, sitting in on the MD Admissions Committee shed a positive light in my outlook for future applicants.
 I was able to see the vast amount of work that went into the admissions process.
 From implementing large initiatives, such as the BSAP program, to troubleshooting assessment criteria, everything is done to promote fairness amongst applicants.
 Every decision made has a comprehensive rationale, backed by the latest evidence.
 The committee also consists of advocates from diverse backgrounds that work to ensure that no applicants slip through the cracks.
 Knowing this as an applicant would have made for a less stressful and definitely more hopeful process that the future of medicine is in good hands!